s1290176/authorshipanalysis/README.md

 ## What the program does

 This program takes two *known text* and one *questioned text*.
 Then, it computes the log-likelihood function and decides which of two text is near to questioned text.
-This type of task is classification.

 ## Execution Step